cibele-as/cibele-as.github.io/_posts/2020-05-02-billings-alarms-aws-using-terraform.md

 ## Implementation Scenario

-For our study case, let's say that we have a `development account` on AWS and we used to use two services `EC2` and `S3` which costs basically $20/month:
+For our study case, let's say that we have a `development account` on AWS, and we used to use two services `EC2` and `S3` which costs basically $20/month:

 - **EC2:** $ 10,00
 - **S3:** $ 5,00